One, Three, Five – Stop or carry on?

 - Provided national focus on the issue of retirement provision.

 However, is it mission accomplished or does it need to go further?
-If you map a lifetime of auto enrolment minimum contributions it does not make great reading for the majority.
-That level of contribution is not going to provide a comparable pension to pre retirement income.
+If you map a lifetimes of auto enrolment minimum contributions it does not make great reading for the majority.
+The level of contribution is not going to provide a comparable pension to pre retirement income.
 In addition, the auto enrolment generation will be entering the property ladder later and are unlikely to be as prepared for retirement with likely no defined benefit history.

 The use of Qualifying Earnings is one of the key problems.
 For low earners it makes a large proportion of earnings non pensionable.
 For high earners, it caps off earnings and doesn’t track salary progression.
 I would far prefer basic pay arrangements as a base, with some underpin against percentage of total earnings.

 The contributions of circa 8% are also lower than I would like to see.
-The sad fact is by mandating at that level the average person on the street is going to feel this is sufficient –s otherwise why was this figure selected?
+The sad fact is by mandating at that level the average person on the street is going to feel this is sufficient – as otherwise why was this figure selected?
 A good question, to which I don’t know the answer.
-There is going to be a lot of disappointed people if they save consistently at this level (especially on Qualifying Earnings) over a lifetime.
+There is going to be a lot of disappointing people if they save consistently at this level (especially on Qualifying Earnings) over a lifetime.
 The faith in pension provision is going to be tested as people start to take more notice of their projections.

 - Financial education taught at a base level at schools;